 At one time, it was believed that eye colour — including blue eyes — was a simple genetic trait, and therefore you could predict a child's eye colour if you knew the colour of the parents' eyes and perhaps the colour of the grandparents' eyes.

-But geneticists now know that eye colour is influenced by as many as 16 different genes to some degree — not just one or two genes as once thought.
+Geneticists now know that eye colour is influenced to some degree by as many as 16 different genes — not just one or two genes as once thought.
 Also, the anatomic structure of the iris can affect eye colour to some degree.